nmushegian/minicash-wikidocs/pages/principles.md

 - The rest of these points are different interpretations of the implications of this one basic rule.
 -
 - People should cooperate on [[full node]]s, and compete on [[pool node]]s.
+- You shouldn't try to make money from speculating on the price of minicash.
+Instead, you should try to build or invest into systems that can provide a sustainable [[cashflow]].
 -